psas/psas.github.com/pnwae/index.markdown

 Keep up to date on this upcoming event by following our social media content using #pdxaerospace or check out our [Facebook Event Page](https://www.facebook.com/events/421555775108087/) and follow PSAS on Facebook!

+## Parking
+We are not able to provide dedicated parking for the event, however there are a number of parking garages in and near the Portland State University campus.
+Visit the [Portland State Parking Information Page](https://www.pdx.edu/transportation/hourly-visitor-parking) for campus parking details

 **We need volunteers** to get involved!
 Interested in speaking or getting involved with planning this awesome event?
 We'd love to see you start volunteering today!